vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 out-of-range path.
 The full Debug rebuild and all 21 CTest targets pass without compiler warnings.

+## Keep scan normalization with its ID allocator

+`normalizeScanResult` now implements its asset-ID loop directly in `ScanTypes.cpp`, beside the allocator it uses.
+Its declaration was already in `ScanTypes.h`.
+Removed the one-use `assignMissingAssetIds` forwarding layer, `Scan.cpp`, and the corresponding build entry.

+This removes 21 C++ lines and one CMake entry without changing the public scan API or ID-assignment order.
+The regenerated full Debug build and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual